yangwao/yangwao.github.io/docs/investment_thesis.md

 ## Knowledge economy
 - Picks and shovels works here (RoamResearch, Obsidian, Meta, Xanadu, Kanopi, &c).
 Building layer, plugin, interface?
 I'm keen to chat.

+## Brain Computer Interface (BCI)
+- I've been playing with BCI and P300 back in 2011, been positively shocked what it can deliver and especially how it helps out disabled people to access legacy world.
+BCI recently have picked [up wind](https://www.sciencealert.com/brain-implant-enables-paralyzed-man-to-communicate-thoughts-via-imaginary-handwriting)[1](https://github.com/Ildaron/ironbci)

 ## Infrastructure
 - I've studied few peer reviewed science papers on upcoming black swan events comes down against society and I've learned where we need put emphasis on investments and why.